OID Repository

 10. How to get an OID assigned?

-The original intention of the ITU-T Rec.
-X.660 | ISO/IEC 9834 series was that anyone should be able to get an OID if they needed one.
-There are registrars from which it is easy and quite cheap (sometimes even free!) to have an OID assigned, such as:
+The original intention of the Recommendation ITU-T X.660 | ISO/IEC 9834 series was that anyone should be able to get an OID if they needed one.
+There are registration authorities from which it is easy and quite cheap (sometimes even free!) to have an OID assigned, such as: Important note: OIDs have to be requested from those registrations authorities because this OID repository is not a registration authority.

 11. What decision needs be taken if a country wants a national Registration Authority for OIDs?